kolin-nielson/TiltMazeGame/README.md

 ## Material Design Implementation

-Mazer Beam implements Google's Material Design principles throughout the application to create a cohesive, intuitive, and visually appealing user experience.
+The Tilt Maze implements Google's Material Design principles throughout the application to create a cohesive, intuitive, and visually appealing user experience.
 The implementation is built on React Native Paper, which provides Material Design components following the latest MD3 specification.
 The app features a comprehensive theming system with both light and dark modes that adhere to Material Design color principles, including primary, secondary, and tertiary color palettes with their container and on-color variants.

 Key Material Design components used include Cards for game overlays and settings, Dialogs for confirmations, AppBar for navigation headers, and Surface components for creating proper elevation hierarchies.
 Custom components like buttons and setting items were developed following Material Design specifications for typography, spacing, and elevation.
 The app implements proper Material Design elevation with platform-specific shadows that create a sense of depth and hierarchy.
 Animations follow Material Design motion principles with appropriate easing curves and durations, creating smooth and meaningful transitions between states.